 RBI Grade B Preparation

 Preparation is the first step towards cracking the RBI Grade B examination.
 Without a sound preparations, strategy candidates will have little idea on the format of the exam.
-Candidates can practice the RBI Grade B Mock test for better preparation of the topics.
+Candidates must practice the RBI Grade B Mock test for better preparation of the topics.

 The preparation strategy for each subject is discussed in detail below: